ghermans/docs/docs/packages/create.md

   ~~~

 - If you don’t want to include this one then you can create your own master file which includes your packages CSS & JS.

+- Run `php artisan vendor:publish --all --force`.
+This will move all your publishable assets to their respective directory which you mentioned in the service provider.

 ### Step-10